-David Speir, Secretary
+David Speir, Treasurer

 David Speir has served as Treasurer and Director of The Schubert Club of Fairfield County in Connecticut, a 100+ year old nonprofit organization dedicated to musical performance and education for young musicians, and is honored to help out at the SW Florida Chapter of the AGO as a new Board member.
 He has been a section leader and soloist in church choirs and community choruses in the New York City tristate area and in Florida, as well as active as an instrumentalist (classical guitar).
 Mr. Speir has diplomas from the Royal Conservatory of Madrid (Spain) and the Mannes College of Music of New York City Extension Division majoring in Early Music – Lute.
 He earned an artium baccalaureus degree from Princeton University, a Masters of Business Administration from New York University and holds a CFA (Chartered Financial Analyst) charter.
 Mr. Speir is currently the Regional Manager for Southwest Florida at Central Music.
 Central Music is the principal Florida dealer for Rodgers, Johannus, and Fratelli Ruffatti organs.
 Prior to his career at Central Music, Mr. Speir held careers in international and domestic (US) commercial banking, serving in London, Paris, Milan, New York, and Boston.

-John Geib, at-large
+John Geib, Corresponding Secretary

 John F. Geib was born in Canton, Ohio.
 He graduated with a Bachelor of Music degree in organ performance from Wittenberg University, with his senior year at the Berliner Kirchenmusikschule in Germany.
 He has worked as a church musician for 55 years, mainly at St. Patrick Catholic Church and St. John Lutheran Church in Wisconsin and at various Epiphany and All Souls Episcopal Churches throughout Florida.
 When serving as a Music Director he also served as organist and conductor of adult, children, and handbell choirs, along with instrumental ensembles.
 He has sung baritone in several choral organizations both in Wisconsin and Florida, mostly recently the Fort Myers Symphonic Mastersingers.
 For 30 years he has been a master social worker, mostly for the state of Wisconsin.
 He is married and lives on Pine Island with his wife and two elderly dogs.